lee0007/client-assessment-framework/README.md

 ## Project Hypothesis

-This project explores whether client behaviors follow discernible patterns that can help identify and prioritise potential clients and allocate appropriate team resources.
-By adapting concepts from personality typing systems like Myers-Briggs, we aim to categorize prospective clients to allocate our team's time and expertise better.
+By adapting concepts from business qualification frameworks (BAMT, MEDDIC) and personality typing systems like Myers-Briggs this project explores whether client problem /solution behaviors follow discernible patterns that can help identify and prioritise potential clients and allocate appropriate team resources.

 ## The Problem

-We often spend significant time with prospective clients who never convert to paying customers.
-For want of a better word, these "tyre kickers" consume valuable time  of leadership and senior technical and research staff, without resulting in long-term business opportunities.
+Investing significant time with prospective clients that don't convert into long-term business is a prevalent challenge in many B2B and consultancy-driven industries.
+This issue not only drains valuable resources but can also impact team morale and strategic focus.

+### Understanding the Core Issue
+1. High Cost of Time
+2. Misaligned Expectations
+3. Lack of Structured Qualification
+4. Inefficient Sales Process
+5. Data Gaps

+### Strategies to Address the Challenge
+1. Implement Lead Qualification Frameworks
+2. Tiered Engagement Model
+3. Set Clear ROI Metrics
+4. Offer Paid Discovery Phases
+5. Utilize CRM and Pipeline Analytics

 ## Potential Solution

-We're investigating the potential of a client assessment framework based on four key dimensions that may be indicative of behavior patterns:
+This project advances the development of a structured qualification process to pre-screen access to leadership and reduce time spent on non-converting prospects, thereby improving efficiency and focusing efforts on high-potential opportunities.
+We're investigating the potential of a client assessment framework that incorporates BANT, and MEDDIC lead qualification frameworks and four key dimensions that may be indicative of prospective client behavior patterns:

 ### 1. Internal vs External Expertise Orientation
 How clients view the source of expertise needed to define their current problems and solutions: